 And the statement is true –– except that it isn’t only digital channels combining to form a cohesive shopping network.
 In-store channels and mechanisms such as mobile-local shopping and virtual dressing rooms are now being used as well to offer customers a “shop how, when, where and on which device you want” experience.

 This move toward multi-channel –– be it in-store, via an ecommerce site or in digital marketplaces like Amazon and eBay –– has grown tremendously in retail over the past few years, and there’s no turning back.
-Digital and physical are completely interwoven, with digital technologies (such as mobile research and webrooming) influencing 36%, or some $1.1 trillion, of in-store retail sales.
+Digital and physical are completely interwoven, with digital technologies (such as mobile research and webrooming) increasingly influencing in-store retail sales.

 How can an online brand manage this required multi-channel environment while maintaining proper inventory count across every potential customer sales point?